WebAssembly/component-model/design/mvp/Explainer.md

 Specialized value types have the same semantics as their corresponding despecialized types, but have distinct type encodings.
-This allows them to convey a more specific intent; for example, `result` isn't just a variant, it's a variant that *means* succcess or failure, so source-code bindings can expose it via idiomatic source-language error reporting.
+This allows them to convey a more specific intent; for example, `result` isn't just a variant, it's a variant that *means* success or failure, so source-code bindings can expose it via idiomatic source-language error reporting.
 And this can also sometimes allow values to be represented differently; for example `string` may use different Unicode encodings, while still representing the